rayraycodes/rails-accessibility-testing/README.md

 Complete documentation site with all guides, examples, and API reference.
 The documentation is automatically deployed from this repository.

+### 📄 Offline Manual

+**[PROJECT_DOCUMENTATION.md](PROJECT_DOCUMENTATION.md)** - A comprehensive, single-file manual containing all guides, architecture details, and best practices.
+Perfect for offline reading or sharing as a PDF/DOCX.

 > **Note:**
 > - **Documentation URL:** `https://rayraycodes.github.io/rails-accessibility-testing/`
 > - If the link doesn't work, GitHub Pages may need to be enabled.
 See [ENABLE_GITHUB_PAGES.md](ENABLE_GITHUB_PAGES.md) for setup instructions.